Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular1/steps/tutorial.step_16.md

 Now run the app and go to the party details page.
 You should see a new Google Map widget, but it doesn't do anything yet.

-Let's add a marker that will be binded to the party's location.
+Let's add a marker that will be bound to the party's location.

 Inside `party-details.ng.html`: